Transit & Communication:

-And the way the issue was finally handled was pretty clumsy.
+And the way the whole issue was finally handled was pretty clumsy.

 Although I will admit that Kingsly Shacklebolt’s lynx delivering the message that the Ministry had fallen, in his voice, was fairly impressive.

-The implied message that Tonks’s Patronus had become a wolf because of Lupin, which was kinds/sorta confirmed by the (interview, not canon) statement that Lily’s Patronus became a doe because of her relationship to James was tacky but understandable.
+The implied message (back in HBP) that Tonks’s Patronus had become a wolf because of Lupin, which was kinds/sorta confirmed by the (interview, not canon) statement that Lily’s Patronus became a doe because of her relationship to James was tacky but comprehensible.

-But, will you please explain to me where the “single, very happy memory” comes in that would explain Snape’s doe?
+But, will you please explain to me where the “single, very happy memory” comes from that would explain Snape’s doe?
 Did he know that Lily’s Patronus was a doe?
-Or was her Patronus a stag, in honor of her looking to James as her protector?
+Or was her Patronus a stag, in honor of her looking to James as her protector (Harry’s certainly is)?
 He certainly never knew that James was a a stag Animagus.
-(Although we do now have Minerva’s example of a Patronus mirroring the Animagus form.
+(Although we now have Minerva’s example of a Patronus mirroring an Animagus form.
 Maybe James’s Patronus would have been a stag.
 In which case, if they really are unique, Lily’s probably would be a doe.)

-And if Lily’s Patronus changed to a stag after she and James got together, what had it been before?
+But if Lily’s Patronus changed to a stag after she and James got together, what had it been before?
 They didn’t get together until they were finally into 7th year.
 Lily hadn’t given Snape the time of day for more than a year before that.
 How would he know what her Patronus was?
-Or if she even had one.
+Or did she even have one?
 Did they learn Patronuses in DADA class, and he saw it then?
 The Dementors were supposedly under the control of the Ministry all during the first war, and did the Ministry’s bidding.
-I’m not convinced that the Ministry would approve of anyone teaching the students at Hogwarts how to resist arrest.
+I’m not convinced that the Ministry of that time would approve of anyone teaching the students at Hogwarts how to resist arrest.

-Dumbledore taught the speaking Patronus to the Order, and he taught it to Snape as well, but Snape had no contact with the Order until Harry’s Year 5.
+We've been given to undersatand that Dumbledore taught the speaking Patronus to the Order, and he taught it to Snape as well, but Snape had no direct contact with the Order members (apart from, presumably, Minerva) until Harry’s Year 5.

-And, besides, we are supposed to believe that a silver doe in memory of the woman whose death he caused is produced by a happy memory?
+And, besides; we are now supposed to believe that a silver doe in memory of the woman whose death he *caused* is produced by a *happy* memory?
 Sorry, Jo.
 You’ve fumbled the logic ball again.